jaspector

 Inspections operate during regular City Hall business hours (Monday through Friday). citeturn7search0

-Typical inspection sequence: The portal allows requests for foundation, framing, mechanical, electrical, plumbing, and final inspections, which are scheduled after each stage is ready. citeturn7search0
+Typical sequence: The portal allows requests for foundation, framing, mechanical, electrical, plumbing, and final inspections, which are scheduled after each stage is ready. citeturn7search0

-Do I need a building permit in Columbia, MO?
+01 Do I need a building permit in Columbia, MO?

 Any regulated construction, alteration, renovation, or repair work within city limits requires a City of Columbia permit. citeturn6search0

-How much does a building permit cost in Columbia, MO?
+02 How much does a building permit cost in Columbia, MO?

+Building permit fees in Columbia, MO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not published; fees are based on ICC Building Valuation Data and the selected occupancy/construction type. citeturn6search6.
 Fees are calculated as: The calculator applies ICC valuation data and construction-type multipliers to determine the permit fee. citeturn6search6.
 Plan check fee: Not separated in the public documentation; plan review occurs within the standard permit review process. citeturn6search0.

-How do I apply for a building permit in Columbia, MO?
+03 How do I apply for a building permit in Columbia, MO?

-1. Register for a CSS account, confirm the email address, and log in. citeturn7search0 2.
+To apply for a building permit in Columbia, MO, follow these steps: 1.
+Register for a CSS account, confirm the email address, and log in. citeturn7search0 2.
 Select the appropriate permit type, enter project data, and upload construction drawings or other required documentation. citeturn7search0 3.
 City staff review the submission through Building & Site Development, which coordinates with Fire, Public Works, and other reviewers as needed. citeturn6search0 4.
 Pay permit fees online via CSS (fees are calculated from the ICC Building Valuation Data through the online calculator). citeturn6search6 5.
 After issuance, request inspections through CSS and track results in the portal. citeturn7search0

-How long does it take to get a building permit in Columbia, MO?
+04 How long does it take to get a building permit in Columbia, MO?

-What work is exempt from building permits in Columbia, MO?
+05 What work is exempt from building permits in Columbia, MO?

-How do I schedule a building inspection in Columbia, MO?
+06 How do I schedule a building inspection in Columbia, MO?

-Inspections can be scheduled via: Inspections are requested through CSS once the permit is issued. citeturn7search0.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Columbia, MO via: Inspections are requested through CSS once the permit is issued. citeturn7search0.